phixcn/polkadot/roadmap/implementers-guide/src/disputes-flow.md

 If the count of votes pro or cons regarding the disputed block, reaches the required ⅔ supermajority (including the backing votes), the conclusion must be recorded on chain and the voters on the loosing and no-shows being slashed appropriately.

-If a block is found invalid by a dispute resolutio, it must be blacklisted to avoid resync.
+If a block is found invalid by a dispute resolution, it must be blacklisted to avoid resync or further build on that chain if other chains are available (to be detailed in the grandpa fork choice rule).

 If a vote is received, after the dispute is resolved, the vote shall still be recorded, albeit with less reward.